nicorac/bcr-gui/README.md

 ## Permissions

 - **BCR-GUI does not need root access** to work. \
-  It only needs **READ** access to the directory used by BCR to save recordings.
-At the first start, it asks you to select your recordings directory (using the well-known [Android SAF](https://developer.android.com/training/data-storage/shared/documents-files) dialogs) and allow read access to it.
+  It only needs access to the directory used by BCR to save recordings.
+At the first start, it asks you to select your recordings directory (using the well-known [Android SAF](https://developer.android.com/training/data-storage/shared/documents-files) dialogs) and allow access to it.

 - It **does not need Internet access** at all. \
   _NOTE:_ this may change in the future if an auto-update feature will be added, but actually the app can't send/receive anything to/from internet.

 - _(optional)_ It needs **Contacts** permission to update recordings names with contacts or create new contacts for recordings from unknown callers.
-Feel free to **deny** the permission: app will remember you how to enable it the next time you use a feature requiring it.
+Feel free to **deny** the permission: app will remind you how to enable it the next time you use a feature that requires it.

 ## What's working/missing?